Rafael Soriano: Tampa Bay Rays

-On August 23, 2010, in the ninth inning of game against the Los Angeles Angels, Soriano threw an immaculate inning, striking out all three batters on nine total pitches.
+On August 23, in the ninth inning of game against the Los Angeles Angels, Soriano threw an immaculate inning, striking out all three batters on nine total pitches.
 He became the sixth major-league pitcher to record a save while doing so.
 Soriano led the American League in saves at the end of the 2010 season, with 45.
 Soriano finished eighth in the 2010 AL Cy Young Award voting.

 New York Yankees

 The Yankees signed Soriano to a three-year, $35 million contract on January 18, 2011.
 Soriano was originally designated as the set-up pitcher to closer Mariano Rivera.
 He picked up his first save as a Yankee against the Blue Jays on April 20, 2011.
-He recorded his first loss, and gave up the tying and winning runs as a Yankee on April 26.
+He recorded his first loss as a Yankee on April 26, giving up the tying and winning runs.
 On July 30, Soriano pitched his first game since coming off the DL, throwing a scoreless 9th inning, striking out 2 in a 17–3 blowout win vs. the Baltimore Orioles.

 Soriano had spent most of his Yankee career as the 7th inning pitcher in front of David Robertson and Rivera.
 After Rivera was injured for the 2012 season shagging fly balls at Kauffman Stadium in Kansas City, Robertson was slated for the closer role and Soriano the 8th.
 After closing two games, Robertson himself was temporarily injured, allowing Soriano an opportunity to close again where he thrived, converting his first 12 straight save opportunities.
 He finished with 42 saves in 46 opportunities.
 Soriano opted out of the final year of his contract on October 31, 2012, making him a free agent.

 Washington Nationals

 On January 15, 2013, Soriano and the Washington Nationals agreed to a $28 million, two-year contract, pending a physical.
 The deal came with a vesting option in 2015 if he finished 120 games.
-Only two active pitchers did that in the 2011-2012 combined seasons (Craig Kimbrel with 120 and José Valverde with 138).
+Only two active pitchers did that in the 2011–2012 combined seasons (Craig Kimbrel with 120 and José Valverde with 138).
 The deal became official on January 17.
-In 2013, Soriano recorded 43 saves with a 3.11 ERA, but blew a career high six saves.
+In 2013, Soriano recorded 43 saves with a 3.11 ERA, but blew a career-high six saves.
 His strikeout rate fell from 9.2 in 2012 to 6.9 in 2013.
 Soriano's hits per nine innings also regressed, but not as severely.
 Soriano's 2014 season began well, as he produced a 0.97 ERA in the first half.
-However, after the All Star break Soriano tallied a 6.98 ERA, before being removed from the closer role on September 9.
+However, after the All-Star break Soriano tallied a 6.98 ERA, before being removed from the closer role on September 9.
+He became a free agent following the season on October 31.

 Chicago Cubs

-The Chicago Cubs signed Soriano to a minor league contract on June 9, 2015, with a prorated $2 million salary.
+On June 9, 2015, Soriano signed a minor league contract with the Chicago Cubs.
+The contract came with a prorated $2 million salary.
+He was called up to the major league roster on July 20.
 He was designated for assignment on September 1 and released on September 4.